-While Service Area 9 has met the target for undeveloped and developed parkland overall, it has not met the target for neighborhood parks.
+Service Area 9 has not met the targets for neighborhood parks.
 The residential development in this service area tends to be larger lot, single family homes with ample green space and HOA parks.
 Due to the suburban/rural nature of this service area, most of the gaps in the proximity analysis are in rural areas.
 This service area is home to Rosaryville State Park, Cosca Regional Park, a large portion of Patuxent River Park and multiple stream valley parks.
 The community of Clinton would benefit from an additional neighborhood park.

-SERVICE AREA 9 TARGETS
+Service Area 9 Targets

-Total Parkland (acres) 0
+Total Parkland 0

 Undeveloped Parkland 0

 Developed Parkland 0

 Neighborhood 75

 Community 0

 Special Use 12

 Regional/Greenway/Linear 0

-Facility Targets (# of facilitie s)

 Diamond Fields

-Level 1 0
+Level 3

 Level 2 0

-Level 3 3
+Level 1 3

 Dog Parks 1

 Hard Surface Courts

-Level 1 11
+Level 2 11

-Level 2 14
+Level 1

 Picnic Facilities

-Level 1 4
+Level 3 4

 Level 2 12

-Level 3 32
+Level 1 32

 Playgrounds 0

 Rectangular Fields

-Level 1 2
+Level 3 2

 Level 2 0

-Level 3 1
+Level 1 1

-Skate Parks 6,178
+Skate Parks 6,17

 Indoor Aquatics 0

 Outdoor Aquatics 1,500

-Construction of new facilities in Service Area 8 should focus on level 3 diamond fields, dog parks, hard surface courts, picnic facilities, level 1 and 3 rectangular fields, and splash park, as well as unique facilities.
+Construction of new facilities in Service Area 8 should focus on level 1 diamond fields, dog parks, hard surface courts, picnic facilities, level 1 and 3 rectangular fields, and splash park, as well as unique facilities.

-- Redesign existing parks to include additional facilities and/or acquire neighborhood parkland near the community of Clinton. - Utilize the Park Enhancement Program to replace aging facilities and infrastructure, particularly in the communities of Rosaryville, Marlton, and Brandywine. - Utilize the Parkland Dedication Program to ensure these new residents are adequately served by parks.
+- Redesign existing parks to include additional facilities and/or - acquire neighborhood parkland near the community of Clinton. - Utilize the Park Enhancement Program to replace aging facilities and infrastructure, particularly in the communities of Rosaryville, Marlton, and Bradywine. - Utilize the Parkland Dedication Program to ensure these new residents are adequately served by parks

+Appendix E

-Appendix E: Special Conservation Areas
+Special Conservation Areas